Short-Pulse High-Power THz Generation Using Optical Klystron FELs: Simulation Results: Alternative Strategies for Mitigating Slippage Effects

 Several alternative strategies can be considered to mitigate the impact of slippage.
 One promising strategy to handle the slippage challenge is to introduce an \textbf{optical delay line embedded in the chicanes} between successive undulator sections.

-As illustrated in Fig.~\ref{fig:OKdelay}, the first undulator (U1) imprints an energy modulation on the electron beam, which is converted into density modulation by the chicane dispersion $R_{56}$.
-At the same time, an optical path inside the chicane delays the radiation wavefront relative to the electrons by a controllable amount $\Delta L/c$.
-By adjusting $\Delta L$ to compensate the accumulated slippage in U1, the pre-bunched electrons in U2 interact again with the radiation field at maximum overlap.
-A second chicane-delay section between U2 and U3 provides further flexibility, allowing staged bunching and re-phasing for stronger amplification.
+The strategy is as following, illustrated in Fig.~\ref{fig:OKdelay}, the first undulator (U1) imprints an energy modulation on the electron beam, which is converted into density modulation and enhanced in the first chicane (CH1) through its longitudinal dispersion $R_{56}$.
+The microbunched beam then emits coherently in the second undulator (U2).
+Due to the accumulated slippage in U2, the radiation field advances with respect to the electrons by